 13. The White Palace

 The White Palace was built in the 1930s on the highest hill of Dedinje.
 It was the residence of the Karadjordjevic dynasty.
 After the Second World War, the White Palace was the place where the ceremonies were held, and where distinguished guests and politicians were received.

 Today, the Republic of Serbia owns the property, but the Karadjordjevic family once again uses it.

 King Milan Obrenovic instigated the Old Palace.
 Later, this building was the residence of the Karadjordjevic dynasty, while today it is the seat of the Belgrade City Assembly.
 In front of it is was beautifully landscaped courtyard garden (today Pioneer Park).

 15. House of the National Assembly of the Republic of Serbia

-This building was built over a hundred years ago and today has the status of a cultural monument.
-The National Assembly House is a monumental building in the center of Belgrade, with the Novi and Stari Dvor, the Main Post Office, and the Historical Museum of Serbia close by.
+The House of the National Assembly was built over a hundred years ago.
+Today, it has the status of a cultural monument.
+The National Assembly House is a monumental building in the center of Belgrade.
+Novi and Stari Dvor, the Main Post Office, and the Historical Museum of Serbia are close by.